Kevin03YZFR1/voxtral_wyoming/README.md

 - AUDIO_MAX_SECONDS (default: 60)
 - LOG_LEVEL (default: INFO)

+## Audio Format Handling

+The server supports automatic audio format conversion with a layered approach:

+1. **Client-side conversion (preferred)**: The sample client (`voxtral-wyoming-sample`) attempts to convert audio to PCM16 using ffmpeg if available.
+This reduces server load.

+2. **Server-side conversion (fallback)**: If the client sends non-PCM16 audio (e.g., MP3, OGG, FLAC, WAV), the server automatically detects the format and attempts conversion using ffmpeg.

+3. **Error handling**: If ffmpeg is not available on the server and non-PCM16 audio is received, a clear error message is returned with instructions.

+**Supported formats for auto-conversion**: MP3, OGG, FLAC, WAV (containerized), and other formats supported by ffmpeg.

+**Expected format**: Raw PCM16 mono (signed 16-bit little-endian, single channel, no header).

+**ffmpeg requirement**: For server-side auto-conversion to work, ffmpeg must be installed on the server.
+In Docker deployments, add ffmpeg to the container (see Docker section below).

 ### Using the Voxtral backend (offline)
 The Voxtral backend uses Mistral's Voxtral model locally.
 No network calls are made at runtime.